Luxembourg Register Travel insurance Destinations

-Be sure that your routine vaccines are up-to-date regardless of your travel destination.
+Be sure that your routine vaccines, as per your province or territory, are up-to-date regardless of your travel destination.

 Vaccines to Consider

 You may be at risk for these vaccine-preventable diseases while travelling in this country.
-Talk to your travel health provider about which ones are right for you.
+Talk to your travel health professional about which ones are right for you.

 Hepatitis B is a disease of the liver spread through blood or other bodily fluids.
-Travellers who may be exposed (e.g., through sexual contact, medical treatment or occupational exposure) should get vaccinated.
+Travellers who may be exposed (e.g., through sexual contact, medical treatment, sharing needles, tattooing, acupuncture or occupational exposure) should get vaccinated.

 Seasonal influenza occurs worldwide.
 The flu season usually runs from November to April in the northern hemisphere, between April and October in the southern hemisphere and year round in the tropics.
-Influenza (flu) is caused by a virus spread from person to person when they cough or sneeze or through personal contact with unwashed hands.
+Influenza (flu) is caused by a virus spread from person to person when they cough or sneeze or by touching objects and surfaces that have been contaminated with the virus.
 Get the flu shot.

 Measles is a highly contagious viral disease and is common in most parts of the world.
-Be sure your measles vaccination is up-to-date regardless of your travel destination.

-Yellow fever is a disease caused by the bite of an infected mosquito.
+Yellow fever is a disease caused by a flavivirus from the bite of an infected mosquito.

 Travellers get vaccinated either because it is required to enter a country or because it is recommended for their protection.